Anish-M-code/PyPass/README.md

  <p><b>py PyPass</b></p>

- ### Features
+ ### Main Features and Highlights
- * Open Source.
+ * It is Open Source!
- * Highly Portable and Cross-Platform.
+ * It is Highly Portable and has robust Cross-Platform availability.
- * Makes Password Reuse Possible securely .
+ * It Makes Password Reuse as securely as possible.
- * Simple , Modular and Trustable Code which even beginners can audit.
+ * The code is Simple , Modular and Trustable Code which even beginners can audit.
- * Does not use any third party modules other than standard python libraries.
+ * It does not use any third party modules other than standard python libraries.
- * Its Practically very hard to use Brute-force attacks to recover user passwords.
+ * It is Practically very hard to use Brute-force attacks to recover user passwords.
- * Uses Robust Offline Password Backup System to backup passwords.
+ * It Uses Robust Offline Password Backup System to backup passwords.

  <img src="https://github.com/Anish-M-code/PyPass/blob/master/screenshots/10.cleaned.png">